linkovich2/StarboundExtended/README.md

 - Human eyes are less beady
   - Added eyebrows and sclera
   - Changed UNDY COLOR to EYE COLOR, it now corresponds to both eyes and undies
+- Doubles planet size
+  - I realize this currently is not justified, but it's there in preperation for future versions of the mod

 New Features
 ============